xiongss9/csc341-f22/Labs/Lab02_FaceLists/README.md

 9. Implement the `peek(int index)` method.
     - If the index is valid, return the element at that index.
 It should not be removed, just returned.
-    - If the index is not valid, print an error message and return null.
+    - If the index is not valid, <del>print an error message and</del> return null.

 #### ADD Methods

 10. Implement the add method `add(Face face)`.
     - If the structure is not full, add to the end of the list.
 (The _end_ of the list refers to the last element in the list.)
-    - If the structure is full, print an error message.
+    - If the structure is full, ignore the request <del>print an error message</del>.
 Do not add anything to the list.
     - Maintain the count.

 11. Implement the add method `add(Face face, int index)`.
-    - If the index is invalid (i.e. a location that leaves space between elements or is out of range), print an error message.
+    - If the index is invalid (i.e. a location that leaves space between elements or is out of range), ignore the request <del>print an error message</del>.
 Do not add the face to the list.
     - If the structure is not full and the index is valid, add the element at the index indicated.
     - Shift all elements as appropriate BEFORE adding the element to make space for it.
-    - If the structure is full, print an error message.
+    - If the structure is full, ignore the request <del>print an error message</del>.
 Do not add anything to the list.
     - Maintain the count.

+> Note that ignoring the request without providing feedback to the user is not a good idea.
+But neither are print statements.
+We will fix this at some point.

+12. Implement the set method `void set(int index, Face face)`
+    - IF the index is valid, relplace the element at index with the one passed to the method.

 12. Write a test for `add(Face face, int index)` in which you are adding to the middle of the List. _Look for the TODO._